Injury or property damage reporting process

-The process can take up to 6 to 8 weeks, however, this time frame can be longer due to delays in obtaining information and other factors beyond the our control.
+The process can take up to 6 to 8 weeks, however, this time frame can be longer if there are delays in obtaining information and other factors beyond the our control.
 National Claims Solutions will endeavour to respond to claims as quickly as possible.

 Please note it is very unlikely Council will be liable to pay compensation in the following circumstances:

-- damage caused by a contractor acting on behalf of Council, e.g. roadworks, parks maintenance.
-Such claims will be referred to the relevant contractor to respond directly, or
+- Damage caused by a contractor acting on behalf of Council, e.g. roadworks, parks maintenance.
+Such claims will be referred to the relevant contractor to respond directly.